Greenland kayak class and Rolling

 Traditional Greenland Kayak Self Recovery Course Information.

-Rolling $30 two hours of instruction.
+Rolling $79.
 A roll is the fastest type of self rescue when playing on a whitewater river or in the surf when your brace fails.
 Most types of rolls require little upper body strength; paddlers will develop a safe capsize recovery by using their hips to roll.
-If you paddle mostly in flowing seas we will focus more on bracing to decrease the need of rolling.
+If you paddle mostly in flowing seas we will focus more on bracing to decrease the need of rolling. ($35 for repeat sessions)

 Armpit roll